- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Do as much daily self-care as possible.

 - Take a walk every day.

 - Talk with your cancer team about the kind of exercise you can do to help reduce tiredness and give you more energy.

 - If you must stay in bed, do range-of-motion exercises as instructed.
 In active range of motion, you move a joint without any help from others.
 Passive range of motion is when someone else moves it for you.
 Either type of range-of-motion exercises can be done in bed.
 Try not to move joints in a way that causes pain.

 What caregivers can do

 - Go with the patient on walks or other exercise outings.

-- Encourage the patient to do as much as possible for themselves.
+- Encourage the patient to do as much as they can for themselves.

-- Talk with the doctor or nurse about range-of-motion exercises if the patient has trouble getting out of bed.
-You may remind the patient to do active range-of-motion exercises several times a day, if they can.
-If they can’t, you may learn to help the patient with passive range of motion.
+- Ask about range-of-motion exercises if the patient has trouble getting out of bed.
+Remind the patient to do active range-of-motion exercises several times a day, if they can.
+If they can’t, you can learn to help the patient with passive range of motion exercises.

 - Gets weaker, starts losing their balance, or starts falling